Competitors

 (C) Stay calm!
 Help will be on the way immediately, as there is a radio network at HOCR for emergency situations.
 If possible, prevent people from interfering with response efforts.

-181 daysuntil THE 2024 HEAD OF THE CHARLES REGATTA
+Welcome to THE 2024 HEAD OF THE CHARLES REGATTA